kaloom/kubernetes-kactus-cni-plugin/README.md

 # Example

+As pre-requiste:
-As pre-requiste make sure that you have setup your Kubernetes cluster with kactus cni-plugin, see the Setup section for details.
+1. make sure that you have setup your Kubernetes cluster with kactus cni-plugin, see the Setup section for details.
+2. install the `null` ipam cni-plugin see [setup null cni-plugin](https://github.com/kaloom/kubernetes-null-cni-plugin/blob/master/README.md)

 For the sake of simplicity, the networking technologies we're going to use in order to isolate the L2 networks is vlan (i.e. IEEE 802.1Q) where the master network device on the host is `eth0` (if the network device on the host is not `eth0` you need to update `examples/green-net.yaml` and `examples/blue-net.yaml`)